anilu258/blacklight-deb-packages/README.md

      [options]         : input integers form 1 to maximum brightness

-Example usage :  To increase brightness by one level.
+**Example usage** :  To increase brightness by one level.
 Run the following in Command Line Interface.

              backlight increase

-Example usage : To set brightness level to 300 in range of 1 to maximum brightness(for Intel processors the max brigntness may be 937 in integer number).
+**Example usage** : To set brightness level to 300 in range of 1 to maximum brightness(for Intel processors the max brigntness may be 937 in integer number).
 Run the following in Command Line Interface.

              backlight set 300

-Contributor: Gorla Praveen
+Contributor: @gorlapraveen